-- Earned Value (EV): \$914,311,093, an increase of \$8.04 million from September. - Planned Value: \$1,129,829,298, an increase of \$9.24 million from September. - Schedule Performance Index (SPI): 0.81.
-SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.
+- Earned Value (EV): \$906,275,419.
+Earned value was not reported in August, so the monthly increase cannot be determined. - Planned Value: \$1,120,593,029.
+Planned value was not reported in August, so the monthly increase cannot be determined. - Schedule Performance Index (SPI): 0.81 SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.
 SFMTA has identified the minimum acceptable SPI to be 0.90; the current SPI indicates unacceptable schedule performance.
-The SPI is unchanged from the September reporting period.